Cashing in on ‘improve don’t move’ society

 Have the conversation at the start of the sales process.
 There’s no need to wait until their mind is made up.
 It may be too late by then and upselling will be much harder if you then discover the customer is eligible for more.

-Our in store system allows you to run an eligibility check on your customer before the full application to save you both time down the line.
+Our in store system allows you to run an eligibility check on your customer before the full application to save you both time down the line, helping you to convert browsers into buyers.

 If you are solely online, use our downloadable banners on your website to make your customers aware of your finance offering.
 Don’t just include it on the payment page – make sure it features on your homepage and product pages across the site too.